-In our previous reports, we described the accomplishments of the Committee up to January 1999.
-The Committee had reviewed all of our reports up to and including our 1998 Fall Report - Volume 2.
-The Committee presented its Third Report of the 23rd Legislature on April 19, 1999.
+The Committee's last report setting out recommendations, other than for changes to our Act, is the Committee's Third Report of the 23rd Legislature which was presented on April 19, 1999.
 That Report contains over 280 recommendations.
-The Assembly concurred in this Report.
-The Government responded to this Report on February 15, 2000.
-We think reporting the activities and achievements of the Committee helps strengthen public confidence in our system of government.
+The Assembly concurred in the Report.
+The Government responded to the Report on February 15, 2000.